CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 - remove logs, clear caches, or uninstall generated dependencies

 The launch option starts the backend, waits for `/api/health`, starts the frontend preview, opens the browser, and then exits the menu.

+The install/update option prepares the portable runtimes before requesting an installation profile:

+- `Development` includes Ruff, Pyright, and pytest.
+- `Standard` installs runtime dependencies only.

 At backend startup, a missing `settings/.env` is created from `settings/.env.example`.
 Existing environment files are preserved and ignored